torvalds/linux/Documentation/timers/hrtimers.rst

 high-resolution clocks, where we need separate pending and expired queues while keeping the time-order intact.)

-Time-ordered enqueueing is not purely for the purposes of high-resolution clocks though, it also simplifies the handling of absolute timers based on a low-resolution CLOCK_REALTIME.
+Time-ordered enqueueing is yest purely for the purposes of high-resolution clocks though, it also simplifies the handling of absolute timers based on a low-resolution CLOCK_REALTIME.
 The existing implementation needed to keep an extra list of all armed absolute